 Auschwitz.
 Not long ago.
 Not far away. was conceived of by Musealia and the Auschwitz-Birkenau State Museum and curated by an international panel of experts, including world-renowned scholars Dr. Robert Jan van Pelt, Dr. Michael Berenbaum, and Paul Salmons, in an unprecedented collaboration with historians and curators at the Research Center at the Auschwitz-Birkenau State Museum, led by Dr. Piotr Setkiewicz.

-Museum of Jewish Heritage Board Vice Chairman George Klein visited the exhibition in Spain and recommended to his Board that they bring it to Lower Manhattan.
 The exhibition features artifacts and materials—never before seen in North America—on loan from more than 20 institutions and private collections around the world.
 In addition to the Auschwitz-Birkenau State Museum and the Museum of Jewish Heritage – A Living Memorial to the Holocaust, participating institutions include Yad Vashem in Jerusalem, Anne Frank House in Amsterdam, United States Holocaust Memorial Museum in Washington, Auschwitz Jewish Center in Oświęcim, the Memorial and Museum Sachsenhausen in Oranienburg, and the Wiener Library for the Study of the Holocaust and Genocide in London.

 Auschwitz.
 Not long ago.
 Not far away. will be presented in the symbolic, hexagonally-shaped building at the Museum of Jewish Heritage.
 This 18,000 square foot exhibition will introduce artifacts and Holocaust survivor testimony through 20 thematic galleries.
 At the conclusion of this presentation, the Museum will debut its new permanent core exhibition.